primus/binary-pack/README.md

 # binary-pack

-A little module that is fairly subjective for making it easy for any [`primus`][primus] user to have binary support over websockets..
+A little module that is fairly subjective for making it easy for any [`primus`][primus] user to have binary support over websockets.

 Big thanks to @ericz for writing [`js-binarypack`][js-binarypack] and [`binarypack`][binarypack] which are bundled in this module.